Adamsochrysa: Adamsochrysa species "A"

 The only specimen of Adamsochrysa species "A" is a possible male, missing portions of the head, thorax, and abdomen.
 All for wings are incomplete but present, as are four abdomen segment fragments, all preserved in lateral view in the matrix.
 The thorax is represented by a very crumpled mesothorax and the head mostly indistinguishable.
 On the preserved abdominal sclerites a series of small brown slots are present and interpreted to be microtholi.
 The small dome like bumps are present on males of just under half of the known chrysopid genera.
 However the function of microtholi is not known, and these were the first identified from a fossil specimen.

 While incomplete the forewings are 26.6 mm long and 9.0 mm wide, giving an estimated total width in life of 9.2 mm.
 The forewings are wider then the hindwings which have a preserved length of 23.5 mm but a width of only 8.0 mm.
-Both fore and hind wings are hyaline as is typical for the genus but have apical margins that are more rounded then in the other species.
+Both fore and hind wings are hyaline as is typical for the genus but have apical margins that are more rounded than in the other species.
 The placement and total number of gradate crossvein series is distinct in the specimen as is the angle of both Rs and M veins entering the Psc.
 Notably the wings a lightly hairy, a feature not seen in any other Adamsochrysa specimens.
 Around the pterostigmal area tiny hairs are present at the termination point of veins along the margin, usually as groups of possibly six hairs in a transverse row.
 Similarly the hind wing has rows of four to five hairs positioned between vein pairs, on slight thickenings on the margins.
 Makarkin and Archibald interpreted the raised bump and hair structures as probable trichorsors, which had not been identified in the family Chrysopidae before.

 The possibility that the specimen belongs to one of the two named species was discounted by Makarkin and Archibald.
 They noted the size and slight wing shape variations could be sexually dimorphic characters, but the differences in the vein architecture are not sexually dimorphic characters within Chrysopids.
 As such it was tentatively assigned to Adamsochrysa as the closest character match, but due to the basal venation being missing in all four wings, no formal name was proposed for a new species.
 Additionally, the presence of possible trichosors on the wing margins, a feature not seen in any other living chrysopid, and only in one other fossil species, Pseudochrysopa harveyi from the Driftwood shales, could indicate that this specimen belongs to a different genus entirely.